pyates86/start_engineering/README.md

 # [WIP] Start Engineering
-With extensive experience as a Systems Administrator, Engineer, Site Reliability Engineer, SRE Manager, and Project Manager, I aim to impart this expertise to my children and others interested in exploring a career in IT.
+With extensive experience as a Systems Administrator, Software Engineer, Site Reliability Engineer, SRE Manager, and Project Manager, I aim to impart this expertise to my children and others interested in exploring a career in IT.
 This repository serves as a comprehensive resource, providing foundational IT knowledge as a starting point for aspiring professionals.

 ## Topics